 Two different questions about the same permission

 The second question is the one a product person owns, and it is not a softer version of the first.
 It is what the first question is for.
-Infrastructure can enforce a boundary; the product decides what that boundary looks and feels like to the person on the other side of the screen.
+Infrastructure can enforce a boundary; the product person decides what that boundary looks and feels like to the user on the other side of the screen.
 An access rule the user never understands is not a feature they trust; it is a tripwire they will hit, blame on you, and remember.

 What your AI is allowed to do, on whose behalf, and with which data is the product, not a setting underneath it.

 Watch the same permission decision shipped well, and you see it is unmistakably a product.
 OpenAI's ChatGPT agent, and the Operator research preview that came before it, is built to ask the user for confirmation before finalizing any action with a real-world consequence, like submitting an order or sending an email.
-For the most sensitive steps, entering payment details or logging into an account, it hands control back to the user in what the product calls takeover mode, and stops capturing the screen so the password you type stays yours.
-Operator launched as a research preview in January 2025, and the unified ChatGPT agent arrived that July.
+For the most sensitive steps, entering payment details or logging into an account, it hands control back to the user in what OpenAI calls takeover mode, and stops capturing the screen so the password you type stays yours.
+Operator launched as a research preview in January 2025, and OpenAI shipped the unified ChatGPT agent that July.
 None of that is a backend setting: the confirmation prompt and the takeover handoff are the experience, written into the product because lending an agent your authority is something a user should get to do deliberately.

 In a shared-knowledge product, the answer is the access decision